SDU-Semester-Project-1-World-of-Zuul/SustainACityMAUI/README.md

 This project is organized into several key components:

 - 🕹️ `Game.cs`: The main game loop and core logic.
-- 🏞️ `Room.cs`: Defines the different rooms and their properties in the game world.
+- 🏞️ `District.cs`: Defines the different Districts and their properties in the game world.
-- 🌐 `RoomLoader.cs`: Responsible for loading rooms and initializing the game map.
+- 🌐 `DistrictLoader.cs`: Responsible for loading Districts and initializing the game map.
 - 📜 `CommandHandler.cs`: Handles user input commands and their corresponding actions.
 - 🚧 `Disaster.cs`: Defines potential disasters that can impact the city.
-- 🎮 `GameState.cs`: Manages the current state of the game, including player progress.
+- 🎮 `Player.cs`: Manages player progress and location.
 - 👥 `NPC.cs`: Represents Non-Player Characters within the game, such as city officials and citizens.
 - 🚀 `Quest.cs`: Defines quests and missions that players can undertake to improve their city.